Understanding Price Elasticity: The Key to Smart Pricing Strategies

 Price elasticity is typically expressed as a numerical value.
 Changes in price impact the initial quantity of goods demanded, which is crucial for assessing how sensitive demand is to price variations:

 • Elastic: If the value exceeds 1, demand is elastic, meaning consumers are highly responsive to price changes.
+Products with high elasticity see significant changes in demand based on price fluctuations.
 For example, a small decrease in the price of a luxury item might lead to a substantial increase in the quantity sold.

 • Inelastic: If the value is less than 1, demand is inelastic, meaning consumers are less responsive to price changes.
 For instance, a significant increase in the price of essential medications might lead to only a slight decrease in the quantity purchased.

 • Unitary Elastic: If the value equals 1, changes in price lead to proportional changes in demand.
-This
+Luxury goods often exhibit high price elasticity, where minor price adjustments can lead to substantial changes in consumer demand.

 Interpretation of Elasticity Values